muratayazdev/first-web-service-with-go/README.md

 i := 3
 switch i {
   case 1:
     //do something
   case 2:
     //do something
-  default: // => not mandotary
+  default: // => not mandatory
     //do someting else
 }
 ```

 ## Notes

-If a package is imported and not being used, It will cause compiling error,
+* If a package is imported and not being used, It will cause compiling error,
+* If a variable is created and not being used, It will cause compiling error,
+* if a slice is generated from another collection, it should be used carefully
+* default case is not mandatory for switch case
+* If a variable will not being used which comes from another function or method, underscore must be used otherwise the program will not be compiled.